hotosm/hotosm-website/_disaster-services/mediterranean-wildfires-2021-activation-media.markdown

 Report: available
 ---

-Based on mapping needs, the following areas in the Mediterranean will be monitored  for this campaign:
+Based on mapping needs, the following areas in the Mediterranean will be part of this campaign:

 <strong>- Algeria</strong><br>
 <strong>- Greece</strong><br>